 Greenburgh Nature Center

 Celebrate the end of winter and the peak of the maple sugaring season.
-Family events include tours of the Native American- and Colonial-style sugaring sites, candy and ice cream making, and live music.
+Family events include sap collecting demonstrations, depictions of Native American and Colonial style sugaring sites, candy and porridge making, crafts, and maple sugar tastings.
 Register and pre-pay online by March 5 for special rates: $5 for members, $10 for non-members; $8 for members day of, $15 for non-members day of.
-Children under 2 FREE.

 Hudson Highlands Nature Museum